EU AI Act Published in Official Journal, Kicking Off Compliance Deadlines

 - August 2, 2028: Evaluation and review of the regulation’s effectiveness and the potential need for amendments.

-The EU AI Act also outlines stringent penalties for non-compliance.
-Companies that violate the regulation can face fines up to 6% of their global annual turnover or €30 million, whichever is higher.
-This high penalty threshold underscores the EU’s commitment to ensuring that AI development and deployment are carried out responsibly and ethically.
+To ensure compliance, the EU AI Act includes tough penalties.
+Companies that break the rules can face fines up to 6% of global annual turnover or €30 million, whichever is higher.
+This demonstrates the EU’s commitment to making AI both ethical and accountable.

-The publication of the EU AI Act in the Official Journal is a landmark step towards comprehensive AI regulation in the European Union.
-It reflects the EU’s proactive stance in setting global standards for AI governance, emphasizing the protection of fundamental rights while fostering innovation.
+The publication of the EU AI Act in the Official Journal is more than a technical milestone.
+It signals the EU’s intent to set the global standard for AI governance, emphasizing fundamental rights, public trust, and responsible innovation.

 Need Help?